RobinCugny/AutoXAI/README.md

   --verbose             Launch AutoXAI with verbosity on True.
   -s SEED, --seed SEED  Set up a seed for random generated numbers.
 ```

+For any question concerning the paper or the framework, please contact me at robin.cugny@irit.fr